A Multiplierless Pruned DCT-like Transformation for Image and Video Compression that Requires 10 Additions Only: Introduction

-In some applications, such as data compression~\cite{Rao2001}, high-frequency components are often zeroed by the quantization process.
-Thus, one may judiciously restrict the computation of transform algorithms to the quantities that are likely to be remain significant~\cite{Huang2000}.
-This approach is called \emph{pruning} and was originally proposed as a method for computing the discrete Fourier transform~(DFT)~\cite{Markel1971,Skinner1976}.
-In this context, pruning was done in time-domain, i.e., particular input samples are ignored and the operations involving them are avoided~\cite{alves2000general}.
-Frequency-domain pruning---discarding transform coefficients---is an alternative.
-The latter approach has been recently applied in mixed-radix FFT algorithms~\cite{wang2012generic}, cognitive radio design~\cite{airoldi2010energy}, and wireless communications~\cite{whatmough2012vlsi}.
+In that context, pruning was applied in time-domain, i.e., particular input samples were ignored and the operations involving them were avoided~\cite{alves2000general}.
+Frequency-domain pruning---discarding transform coefficients---is an alternative approach.
+This latter approach has been recently applied in mixed-radix FFT algorithms~\cite{wang2012generic}, cognitive radio design~\cite{airoldi2010energy}, and wireless communications~\cite{whatmough2012vlsi}.
 Another example of a pruning-like algorithm is the well-known Goertzel method for DFT computation~\cite{Oppenheim2010,kim2011islanding,carugati2012variable}.

 For the DCT case, pruning was originally proposed by Wang in~\cite{wang1991pruning} considering a decimation-in-time algorithm for power-of-two blocklengths.
 In~\cite{skodras1994fast}, such algorithm was generalized for arbitrary blocklength.
-In~\cite{Lecuire2012}, Lecuire~\emph{et al.} extended the pruning technique to the two-dimensional case, referring to the method as the zonal DCT, which is an alternative terminology.
+In~\cite{Lecuire2012}, Lecuire~\emph{et al.} extended the pruning method to the two-dimensional case, referring to the method as the \emph{zonal} DCT, which is an alternative terminology.
+In~\cite{Karakonstantis2009}, Karakonstantis~\emph{et al.} proposed a hardware-based pruning approach for the DCT computation.
+Instead of discarding high frequency DCT coefficients, a VLSI system capable of computing low frequency components using faster paths was suggested.
+Such method was applied in the context of voltage scaling for low-power dissipation.
 In the context of low-powered wireless vision sensor networks, a pruned approximate DCT was proposed in~\cite{kouadria2013low} based on the DCT approximation theory advanced in~\cite{bas2013}.

-In~\cite{meher2014efficient}, Meher~\emph{et al.} proposes an architecture for HEVC based on an integer DCT.
-Such architecture employs pruning, but in a different sense.
-In that work, the pruning operation is not performed in the terms of avoiding the computation of specific output transform coefficients.
-Instead, the pruning is referred to as the operation of discarding least significant bits of a given computation architecture to limit or reduce its computation complexity, at the expense of truncation errors~\cite{meher2014efficient}.
-In contrast, the present work addresses pruning in the sense of discarding transform coefficients.
-It is noteworthy to establish this distinction in terminology.
+In~\cite{meher2014efficient} the pruning terminology was employed in a different context.
+It was considered to describe a hardware computation of the DCT which maintains the system word size constant by means of a controlled discarding of least-significant bits.